somethingthaticantdecide/FWA/README.md

 This is a web application prototype developed using the Java Servlet API stack.
 The application automates the booking business process of a movie theater.
 The current version of the application implements registration and authentication mechanisms.
+In this project, the use of Spring MVC and Hibernate components is prohibited (repository layer shall be implemented using JdbcTemplate).

 ## Features
 A prototype web application with the Java Servlet API stack.